Characterization of atomic decompositions, Banach frames, Xd-frames, duals and synthesis-pseudo-duals, with application to Hilbert frame theory: Introduction and Basic Definitions

-In the present paper we characterize all the concepts from the above definition.
-When $X_d=\ell^2$ and $X$ is a Hilbert space, characterizations of the corresponding concepts can be found in \cite{Cbook, BSA} and references therein.
-Note that if $X_d=\ell^2$ and $X$ is a Hilbert space, then $X_d$-frame, Banach frame and the first sequence in an atomic decomposition mean the same (namely, a Hilbert frame).
-For general Banach spaces, these three types of sequences are not the same, for a detail discussion about their relationship and differences see \cite{Spert}.
-Recall that Hilbert frames which are at the same time Schauder bases are called Riesz bases.
-Riesz bases were generalized to Banach spaces under the name of $X_d$-Riesz bases.
+In the present paper (in Section \ref{s3}) we characterize all the concepts from the above definition.
+When $X_d=\ell^2$ and $X$ is a Hilbert space, characterizations of the corresponding concepts can be found in \cite{BSA, Cbook} and references therein.
+Note that if $X_d=\ell^2$ and $X$ is a Hilbert space, then $X_d$-frame, Banach frame and the first sequence in an atomic decomposition pair mean the same (namely, a Hilbert frame).
+For general Banach spaces, these three types of sequences do not mean the same; for a detail discussion about their relationship and differences see \cite{Spert}.

+Riesz bases were also generalized to Banach spaces, under the name of $X_d$-Riesz bases.
 The concept of {\it $X_d$-Riesz basis} was established by Feichtinger and Zimmermann \cite{FZim}.
-Another definition for an $X_d$-Riesz basis is considered in \cite{Srbasis}, motivated by the definitions of a {\it $p$-Riesz basis} in \cite{AST,CS}.
-When $X_d$ has the canonical vectors as a Schauder basis, the definitions in \cite{FZim} and \cite{Srbasis} are equivalent. \begin{defn} Let $Y$ be a Banach space and $X_d$ be a Banach sequence space.
-A sequence $\seqgr[g]\in Y^\mn$ is called an {\it $X_d$-Riesz basis for $Y$ with bounds A,B}, if it is complete in $Y$, the constants $A$ and $B$ are positive, and
+Another definition for an $X_d$-Riesz basis (Definition \ref{def2} below) is considered in \cite{Srbasis}, motivated by the definitions of a {\it $p$-Riesz basis} in \cite{AST,CS}.
+When $X_d$ has the canonical vectors as a Schauder basis, the definitions in \cite{FZim} and \cite{Srbasis} are equivalent \cite[Sec.
+3]{Srbasis}. \begin{defn} Let $Y$ be a Banach space, $X_d$ be a Banach sequence space, and $g_i\in Y$, $i\in\mn$.
+The sequence $\seqgr[g]$ is called an {\it $X_d$-Riesz basis for $Y$ with bounds A,B}, if it is complete in $Y$, the constants $A$ and $B$ are positive, and

 \end{defn}